TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-10-AngelHacked-Weekend.md

 There were 2 rounds - 3-4 minutes for Round one and 15 minutes for Round two.
 We did well in *Round one* and were selected out of 25 other team for *Round two*.
 You know that alone was a great thing for me and my team.
 Especially for me 'cos I *popped my hackathon cherry* at this event.
 We passed for Round two along with other 9 ideas.
 Here our presentation wasn't that good.
 We *tumbled and fell* (third form of feeder song - [Tumble and Fall][11]).
 So *in the end* (Linkin park - [In the End][12]) we failed and it doesn't even matter that much.
 Well we weren't feeling that bad, we didn't even expect to pass the round one.

 **Q. Who won?**
-**A.** I don't really know who won it but what he made was like distributed content manager.
-Yeah I didn't understand what he made.
+**A.** I don't really know who won but what he made was like distributed content manager.
+Yeah, I didn't understand what he made.
 I guess he got to go to California as a grand prize for a incubator kind of program.

 **Q. What were other ideas?**
 **A.** Some ideas were interesting.
-A guy made an android app through which he controlled NFS most wanted on his laptop.
+A guy made an android app through which he controlled *NFS most wanted* on his laptop.
 He also made an API for that.
-Another was an app through which you can broadcast whatever you write without lag on other phones over the network.
+Another was an app through which you can broadcast whatever you write on one phone, without lag on other phones over the network.
 Another was a quizzing app.
 What else...
 Ahh..
 My memory.
 I don't remember another ones.
 Fuck it!
 Lets move to next question.

 Oh..
 I forgot!!
+I know you did too.
 **Q. What is *distributed CDN*?**
 **A.** It is like normal [CDN][15] (Content Delivery Network), but it works on the concept of [*tor*][13] or [*diaspora*][14].
 Run by the community.
 The content will be hosted in the individual's RAM which will be lost after the power off.
 Now, do you understand?
 That's why I wasn't telling you.
 I can't explain further.